vippsas/vipps-woocommerce/README.txt

 * Fix: Add missing Norwegian translation for "No failed charges found.".
 * Fix: Failed charges now appear properly in the "Failed charges" list.
 * Fix: Fixed an edge case when changing payment method to Vipps as a customer, when already using Vipps.
+* Fix: Support upgrading to a different product variation.
+Price is now passed along properly and a campaign is applied in order to not confuse the customer.
 * Enhancement: Added a link to explain the various possible failure reasons.
 * Enhancement: Ability to change gateway from the admin dashboard.
 This should also allow using the REST API to create a subscription.
+* Enhancement: Bring style on notices and in product tabs up to par with the Vipps e-com plugin.

 = 1.6.2 =
 * Fix: Swapping payment gateway to Vipps now works again after the recent WooCommerce and WooCommerce Subscription updates.